 If x = 60 then it took her 450/60 = 7.5 hours to get down to Los Angeles, but if she had to drive 10 mi/hr slower coming back, then she would have been driving at 50 mi/hr in which case it would take her 450/50 = 9 hours to get back.
 Since 9 hours is an hour and a half longer than 7.5 hours, it checks.

 If x = -50 then it took her 450(-50) = -9 hours to get to Los Angeles.
 That is, if she were driving 50 mi/hr backwards then she would have been in Los Angeles 9 hours ago.
-10 mi/hr slower than -50 mi/hr would be -60 mi/hr in which it would take her -7.5 hours to get back. -7.5 hours is an hour and a half longer than -9 hours, but most authors would reject this solution as making no sense.
+10 mi/hr slower than -50 mi/hr would be -60 mi/hr in which case it would take her -7.5 hours to get back. -7.5 hours is an hour and a half longer than -9 hours, and it checks.
+Most authors would reject this solution as being too wierd, but how much fun is that?

 Return to test